Monitoring your blood pressure at home is one easy way to screen for hypertension | HealthDiscovery.org

 ≥90 mmHg

-When this pressure is continuously above this range it’s considered high, and that condition is known as hypertension.
-If left untreated, it can damage arteries, the heart and other organs and cause a variety of complications.
+When blood pressure is continuously above a certain range as indicated in the chart above, it is considered high and that condition is known as hypertension.
+If left untreated, it can damage arteries, the heart and other organs along with a variety of complications.

 The Problem with Hypertension

-At a public health level, the problem with hypertension is scale.
+At a public health level, the issue with hypertension is scale.
 The Centers for Disease Control and Prevention (CDC) report that nearly half of American adults have hypertension or are taking medication for it.
-Only a quarter of those with hypertension have their condition under control.2
+Only a quarter of those with hypertension have their condition under control.

-Hypertension increases the risk of heart attack, stroke and heart disease and is among the most common—and costly—preventative chronic conditions.
+Hypertension increases the risk of heart attack, stroke and heart disease.
+It is among the most common – and costly- preventative chronic conditions.

 Hypertension isn’t limited to older adults either.
-Research indicates that nearly 1 in 4 adults aged 20 to 44 have high blood pressure.
-This, along with increasing rates of obesity and diabetes, may be contributing to the increase of strokes among younger age groups.3
+Research indicates that over 20% of adults aged 18 to 39 have hypertension.
+This, along with increasing rates of obesity and diabetes, may be contributing to the increase of strokes among younger age groups.

-On an individual level, the problem with hypertension is how it’s often not discovered until too late.
+On an individual level, the problem of hypertension is how it’s often not discovered until too late.

 Hypertension Symptoms